Bernardo Silva: 2017–2021: Domestic success and European final

 Silva made 51 appearances for Manchester City during the 2018–19 season, scoring 13 goals and adding 14 assists in all competitions.
 On 24 April 2019, Silva scored the opening goal for City against Manchester United in the Manchester Derby, and the 2–0 win at Old Trafford put his team on top of the league.
 Silva's consistent and influential performances helped his team to win Premier League title, filling in Kevin De Bruyne's position who missed the majority of the season with an injury.
 As a result, he was voted into the PFA Team of the Year alongside four other City players and won the Manchester City Player of the Season award, voted by the fans.

 In the 2019–20 season, Silva scored a hat-trick in an 8–0 thrashing of Watford in the Premier League on 21 September.
-Days later, he was accused of being racist towards his teammate Benjamin Mendy in a tweet which likened the player's appearance to that of a dark-skinned advertising mascot; Mendy said that he was not offended.
+Days later, the FA requested a response from Manchester City after Silva directed a tweet towards his teammate Benjamin Mendy which likened the player's appearance to that of a dark-skinned advertising mascot, while Kick It Out, the campaign group against racism in football, expressed their disappointment at Silva's use of a racist stereotype.
+Mendy said that he was not offended by the tweet.
 In November, Silva was banned for one match and fined £50,000 for the tweet.
 The FA said that Silva did not intend the post to be insulting or in any way racist.
-In October 2019, Silva was nominated as one amongst 30 candidates for Ballon d´Or.
+In October 2019, Silva was nominated as one among 30 candidates for Ballon d´Or.